 Sharing the Peace is meant to signify the unity of the body, which is expressed not just in a single gesture on a Sunday morning, but in ongoing mutual love and support for one another, standing in solidarity with one another as one Body.

 This unity is much easier to signify and remember when we sharing the peace on Sunday morning.
 When I see your face and touch your hand, I remember that I belong to you, and you belong to me, and that our lives are bound up with each other.
 But during “Coronatide,” and any other time we find ourselves physically distanced from one another, it is much more difficult to hold this unity in our minds and hearts.

 One of the marvels of Paul’s letters to me is his deep affection and sense of connection to Christians he was physically distant from:

 - “God can testify how I long for all of you with the affection of Christ Jesus” (Phil 1:8).

 - “My dear children, for whom I am again in the pains of childbirth until Christ is formed in you” (Gal 4:19).

-One of the opportunities I see in this time when we cannot physically share the Peace with each other is to, through prayer, cultivate a greater awareness of our deep unity with and connection to each other as the Body of Christ.
+Whether or not we touch physically sharing the Peace with each other is to, through prayer, cultivate a greater awareness of our deep unity with and connection to each other as the Body of Christ.

-This article about what it means to share the peace originally appeared here, and is used by permission.
+This article about sharing the peace originally appeared here, and is used by permission.